openshift/enhancements/enhancements/microshift/microshift-router-configuration.md

    MicroShift's start.
 2. After MicroShift started, the system will ingest the configuration and setup everything according to it.
-3. The router will enabled/disabled, be exposed on the specified ports, on the specified IPs, allowing only specified IP addresses, all according to the cluster admin provided configuration.
-This includes the status in the LoadBalancer service type for the router.
+3. The router will be enabled/disabled, be exposed on the specified ports, listen on the specified IPs, and allow connections from only specified the IP addresses, all according to the cluster admin-provided configuration.
+   This is reflected in the status in the LoadBalancer-type service for the router (if the router is enabled).

 ### API Extensions
 As described in the proposal, there is an entire new section in the configuration: